ninetydays/kross-finance-sdk/docs/investment.md

 Investments class
-The `Investments` class is a client for interacting with the Kross API's loans-related endpoints.
+The `KrossClient` class is a client for interacting with the Kross API's loans-related endpoints.
 It extends the `KrossClientBase class` and provides methods for investment registeration, cancellation, notes and getting investment details.

 ### Table of Contents